CCNMTL

 Korean Through Drama Partner: Carol Schulz- East Asian Languages

-This interactive Web site includes audio, video, transcriptions, phrasal dictionaries, student pages, assignments and general extended resources for the study of Korean language and culture.
-Students access specific materials as assigned, and complete their assignments within the site itself for peer and instructor review....
+This interactive website includes audio, video, transcriptions, phrasal dictionaries, student pages, assignments and general extended resources for the study of Korean language and culture.
+Students access specific materials as assigned, and complete their assignments within the website itself for peer and instructor review....

 MORE ABOUT THIS PROJECT